 That progress is something to be celebrated by both sides.
 The technology around the game has grown up and so has The Rivalry, but it hasn't staled.

 With all that said, all of the passion, pride, history, and tradition, what does it all mean?
-It doesn't depend at all on where you went to school; you get caught up in it just being in Lehigh Valley the Saturday before Thanksgiving, like every year since 1884 with just that one exception.
+It doesn't depend at all on where you went to school; you get caught up in it just being in Lehigh Valley the Saturday before Thanksgiving.